dzulwulann/CreditScorePrediction/README.md

 # Credit Score Prediction

 ## Overview
 This project focuses on predicting credit scores using machine learning techniques.
-The primary objective is to classify individuals based on their creditworthiness, which is crucial for financial institutions to manage risk effectively.
+The primary objective is to develop a machine learning model to predict whether a user will pay on time or face issues with their payment.
+Metrics used in this project are ROC-AUC, Accuracy and precission.
+The minimun od good metrics should be achieve is 60 %.

 ## Table of Contents
 - [Project Description](#project-description)